George Roberts WWI soldier activist community advocate

 George Roberts - Soldier

-The BWIR was formed in 1915, over 15,000 men from across the Caribbean including Jamaica, Trinidad and Tobago, Barbados, Grenada, St Lucia, St Vincent and other British colonies volunteered to fight for Britain.
-BWIR soldiers were mostly labourer's who undertook support roles, for example digging trenches and moving supplies.
-However, some of the soldiers engaged in combat.
-Roberts fought in battles at Loos and the Sommes in France.
+The British West Indies Regiment was formed in 1915.
+Over 15,000 men from across the Caribbean including Jamaica, Trinidad and Tobago, Barbados, Grenada, St Lucia, St Vincent and other British colonies volunteered to fight for King and Country.
+The British West Indies Regiment soldiers were mostly assigned labourer tasks, such as digging trenches, and moving supplies.
+However, some of the soldiers engaged in combat - Roberts fought in battles at Loos, and the Sommes in France.

 During battles Roberts would pick up live grenades and throw them back over enemy trenches.
-Roberts mastered his throwing skill in Trinidad when throwing coconuts.

 George Roberts died on the 8th January 1970.